jfgrea27/jfgrea27.github.io/jfgrea27.github.io/content/posts/01-genai-and-tee/01-types-of-tees.md

 **Architecture**

-The SGX architecture relies on creating a reserved region of memory, the **Enclave Page Cache** that holds encrypted data that is protected by a hardware-derived key (the **Root Sealing Key (RSK)**).
-This key only resides in a secure CPU register.
+The SGX architecture relies on creating a reserved region of memory, the **Enclave Page Cache** that holds encrypted data.
+This part of the memory is encrypted by special hardware that lives inside the CPU.
-SGX also adds a set of CPU instructions (including `ECREATE`, `EENTER`, `EEXIT`) to manage the enclave.
+During boot, the CPU will generate a hardware-derived key, the **Root Sealing Key (RSK)**, which is used by **Memory Encryption Engine (MEE)** (also living inside the CPU) to encrypt/decrypt any data leaving/entering the CPU.

-The **Memory Encryption Engine (MEE)** built into the memory controller is responsible for the encryption/decryption of the data as it leaves/enters the cpu.
+Intel's SGX also includes special instruction sets including `ECREATE`, `EENTER`, etc., which help separate the User Runtime System (urts) from the Trusted Runtime System (trst).

 No one, not even `root` user has access to the EPC in DRAM.
 Further, data is only decrypted inside the CPU, so L1/L2/L3 caches still hold encrypted data.
-The MEE encrypts/decrypts data on-the-fly, which has some performance overhead.
+The encryption process does have some performance overheads.

 The control flow works as follows: